Lokesh-Attarde/Hotel_Booking_Data_Analysis/README.md

 # 📝Problem Statement
 Analysis of the following is required by the Sales Team of Hotel Bookings:
-- Analyze What exactly the Home Country of a Guests, What exactly Price distribution of of Room Types per Night.
-- Furthermore, Analyze trend of the Room Price, What exactly the Preference of a Guests?, Analyze Months which are having Highest Cancellations.

-And so many more!!

-Analysis of the following is required by the Sales Team of Hotel Bookings:

     1. Analyze from which Country most guests come?
     2. Country-wise Guests distribution.